AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ## Deploy

-Learn how to integrate custom Asset Compute workers with AEM as a Cloud Service, by first deploying them to Adobe I/O Runtime and then invoking from AEM as a Cloud Service Author via AEM Assets Processing Profiles.
+Learn how to integrate custom Asset Compute workers with AEM as a Cloud Service, by first deploying them to Adobe I/O Runtime and then invoking from AEM as a Cloud Service Author via AEM Assets' Processing Profiles.

 ### Deploy to Adobe I/O Runtime